UK and India can ‘work through’ trade deal obstacles, PM says

 The area around the Bharat Mandapam venue has been largely locked down, with independent businesses told not to open and normally busy roads left empty of the usual noisy rickshaw, motorbike and car traffic.

+Mr Sunak held informal talks with Canadian prime minister Justin Trudeau on Saturday and was seen chatting with US president Joe Biden during a summit session.
+He and his wife Akshata Murty attended a leaders’ dinner in the evening, sitting on the same table as Indian president Droupadi Murmu.

-The Prime Minister has enjoyed extensive media coverage in India about his return to the country of his heritage, with locals also keen for a photo opportunity with his wife Akshata Murty, the daughter of NR Narayana Murty, the billionaire co-founder of Indian IT giant Infosys.
+The Prime Minister has enjoyed extensive media coverage in India about his return to the country of his heritage, with locals also keen for a photo opportunity with Mrs Murty, the daughter of NR Narayana Murty, the billionaire co-founder of Indian IT giant Infosys.

 No 10 confirmed the Prime Minister’s parents and his in-laws are currently on holiday together in Bangalore, a city in southern India, but said it was coincidental that it coincided with when their children were at the G20.